Southern Water Supply Project II

 (completed in 1999) before heading south and west towards Boulder Reservoir.
 The pipeline will be 36-inch and 34-inch diameter steel pipe.

 The Boulder County Commissioners approved a 1041 Permit for the pipeline location and construction through Boulder County in 2012.
 This process evaluated alternative routes considering the environment, land use and project cost.
-Design will start in 2016 and right-of-way acquisition activities will continue in 2016.
-Construction will start in early 2018 and be completed in mid-2019.
+Design began in 2016 and right-of-way acquisition activities followed.
+Construction will start in late summer of 2018 and be completed in early 2020.

 Route of the Southern Water Supply Project II pipeline